Burday/fronty/README.md

 You can also customize the bookmarked sites in Home/Websites.js.

 You can also customize this site and it's code in any way you like.

+## Online version

+You can try to online build on https://fronty-page.netlify.app/ but it's highly customized to me.